 HC5 The Chassis/VIN plate and engine numbers must match the numbers recorded with the DVLA.
 Vehicle applications cannot be accepted without a copy of the vehicle registration document or, in the case of a new vehicle purchase, sales documentation indicating the engine and chassis numbers.
-In the event of a vehicle being presented with numbers that do not correspond to the paperwork the Council will inform the Police who will undertake checks to ensure the vehicle is not stolen.
+Where the registration document is not provided at the time of initial licensing it must be provided within 6 weeks of the grant of licence.
+In the event of a vehicle being presented with numbers that do not correspond to the paperwork the Council will inform the

+Police who will undertake checks to ensure the vehicle is not stolen.